Congratulations 2026-2027 Board of Governors!

 SECTION 2: TRANSITIONAL MEETINGS FOR OUTGOING/INCOMING BOARD OF GOVERNORS

-There shall be a transitional workshop prior to the joint May Board of Governors meeting.
-The workshop will be conducted by the outgoing Parliamentarian or designee.
-The purpose of the workshop is to discuss information relating to Constitution and By-Laws, parliamentary procedures, continuity notebooks and job descriptions.
+A. There shall be a transitional workshop prior to the joint May Board of Governors meeting.
+The workshop will be conducted by the outgoing Parliamentarian or their designee.

-Outgoing board members will ensure that a current continuity record is prepared and ready for incoming board members.
-A current record should contain, but is not limited to: a roster of board members with contact information, logins/passwords assigned to position, and a current constitution and by-laws.
+i.
 The outgoing President will conduct the meeting for the purpose of approving minutes of the previous meeting, hearing the Treasurers’ reports and old business.
 The outgoing members shall pass over continuity notebooks, and are adjourned.
-At this time, the new board may meet at the discretion of the new President.

-All unfinished business must be completed by the Board of Governors before the end of their term with the exception of pending amendments or changes to the Constitution and By-Laws and any outstanding budgeted debts for that fiscal year.
+iii.
+All unfinished business must be completed by the outgoing Board of Governors before the end of their term with the exception of pending amendments or changes to the Constitution and By-Laws and any outstanding budgeted debts for that fiscal year.

 SECTION 3: EXECUTIVE BOARD MEETINGS